supremeimposter/My-Vault/GATE/Algorithms/Recurrence-Relation/Time Complexity for Recursive Programs.md

 }
 ```

-- In LINE 3, there are two recursive calls to the function `C`
+- In LINE 3, there are two recursive calls to the function `C` and the value `n` is added to the result of the double recursive calls, which is just a constant amount of work.
 - The equivalent recurrence relation of the code in LINE 3 is,
 $$
 T(n) = 2 \;T\left( \frac{n}{2} \right) + 1